-Receivables consist of interest from the County of Madera.
+Receivables consist of interest from the County of Madera and assessments from property owners within the District.
 Management believes its receivables to be fully collectible, and accordingly, no allowance for doubtful accounts is required.

 E. Special Assessments

 Secured and unsecured special assessments are levied in July each year.
 Special assessments become a lien against the property as of January 1 of each year.
 Secured special assessments are payable in two installments which are due November 1 and February 1.
 Unsecured special assessments are due on August 31.
 All special assessments receivable are due from property owners within the District.